 Is it safe to have a dehumidifier in the bedroom with a baby?

-You need a dehumidifier that has an auto shut off feature so that it switches off once the tank is full or as soon as the set humidity level has been attained.
+A dehumidifier that has an auto shut off feature switches off once the tank is full or as soon as the set humidity level has been attained.
 Also, the dehumidifier should be easy to clean to prevent the spread of bacteria and mold spores from its tank.

 Is a dehumidifier for baby nursery really safe?
 You cannot believe how many parents ask this question.